Dunlawton Sugar Mill Gardens

 About

-A sugar cane plantation rich with Spanish history, tales of murder, war, and intrigue await on your Daytona Beach getaway.
 Dunlawton Sugar Mill Gardens is a living museum where the lush Florida foliage intertwines with the remnants of a 19th-century sugar mill.
+This sugar cane plantation, rich with Spanish history and tales of murder, war, and intrigue, awaits you on your Daytona Beach getaway.

-Originally built in the early 1800s, the Dunlawton Sugar Mill played a pivotal role in the area's development and was a key player in Florida's sugar industry.
+Since its construction in the early 1800s, the Dunlawton Sugar Mill played a pivotal role in the area's development.
+Similarly, it was a key player in Florida's sugar industry.

 Like many endeavors of the time, it was not immune to the challenges of war and economic fluctuations.
-After surviving the Seminole Wars and changing hands through various industries and ventures, the property was transformed into the enchanting gardens visitors see today.
+The sugar mill survived the Seminole Wars and changed hands through various industries and ventures.
+Eventually, the property was transformed into the enchanting gardens visitors see today.

 Walking through Dunlawton Sugar Mill Gardens, guests are greeted by ancient oaks that tell a tale as old as the mill.
-Amidst the natural beauty, the sugar mill ruins are a reminder of the area's history, offering visitors a tangible link to the past.
+Amidst the natural beauty, the sugar mill ruins are a reminder of the area's history.
+The setting offers visitors a tangible link to Florida's past.

-More of an eerie fact than a fun fact is that the original owner, Patrick Dean, was killed on the property in 1818 by either a renegade Indian or a slave.
+More of an eerie rather than fun fact is the original owner, Patrick Dean, was killed on the property in 1818 by either a renegade Indian or a slave.

-Additionally, the gardens host an ancient Oak Tree, said to be hundreds of years old, standing as a magnificent testament to the resilience and beauty of nature.
+Additionally, the gardens are home to an ancient Oak Tree.
+The towering tree is hundreds of years old and a magnificent testament to the resilience and beauty of nature.
 With its sprawling branches and lush canopy, this majestic tree provides a serene spot for contemplation and relaxation.

-Visiting Dunlawton Sugar Mill Gardens is a must for anyone vacationing in Daytona Beach.
+Visiting Dunlawton Sugar Mill Gardens is a walk into history for anyone vacationing in New Smyrna Beach.
 It offers a unique blend of history, nature, and art that captures the essence of Florida's diverse heritage.

 Getting There